 As more and more companies and governments make data available online, the demand and need to access and process Internet-based data is growing fast.
 Problematically, much of the data is available only through a front-end web-app that is designed for ad-hoc queries.
 If the need is to get bulk amounts of online data, automation becomes essential.
 Real-world automation requires that any number of methods for extracting data from the Internet be made available to support the desired business process.
 This is made even more so by the variances of web systems design, e.g. some apps have web services and many do not.

 Automate supports the ability to integrate with web services or to navigate through webpages, interact with web data, initiate searches and logins, enter data, click through links, and extract tables and entire webpage source information.
 It does this through the action library with actions for web browsers, HTTP, XML and web services, all which can be invoked without writing code.
+For this example, we use Excel automation methods.

 This article teaches you to automate basic web scraping and table extraction automation.
 To start, we utilize two sets of actions, the web browser and the Excel actions, to create the task.